On small-time local controllability: Introduction

-One of the useful notions for studying small-time local controllability is a control variation.
-Control variations can be used as a suitable tool for approximating the reachable sets of control systems (a rigorous defintion of control variations is given in Section~\ref{sec:variations}).
-Control variations can be considered as higher-order tangent vectors which shows the admissible directions in the reachable set of a control system, i.e., for small times, one can travel in these directions~\cite[Theorem 2.4]{MK:1990}.
-Therefore, by constructing a suitable family of control variations which generates all the directions in $\R^n$ and using a generalized open mapping theorem, one can show that the system is small-time locally controllable~\cite[Corollary 2.5]{MK:1990}.
-In the control literature, many different families of control variations have been introduced for studying small-time local controllability of systems (cf.~\cite{AJK:1977}, \cite{sus1987}, \cite{HF:1989}, \cite{MK:1990}, \cite{bianchinicontrollability1993}, \cite{COA-ADL:2012}).
-Control variations can also be used for studying the rate of growth of the reachable sets of a control system with respect to time.
-In fact, the order of a control variation gives us some information about how fast one can travel in the reachable set in that direction.
-More specifically, if one can get all direction in $\R^n$ using families of control variations of order less than equal to $N$ then, there exists a positive constant $C>0$ such that the closed ball $\overline{\mathrm{B}}(x_0,Ct^N)$ is contained in the reachable set $\mathrm{R}_{\mathcal{X}}(< t,x_0)$ for small $t>0$~\cite[Corollary 2.5]{MK:1990}.
+Another useful notion for studying small-time local controllability is the control variation.
+A control variation can be considered as a high-order tangent to the reachable sets of the system which shows the admissible directions in the reachable sets, i.e., for small times, one will stay inside the reachable sets by traveling in these directions.
+By constructing a suitable family of control variations which generates all the directions in $\R^n$ and using a suitable generalized open mapping theorem, one can show that a control system is small-time locally controllable (see, for example~\cite[Theorem 2.1]{HF:1989}).
+In the control literature, many different families of control variations have been introduced for studying small-time local controllability of systems (cf.~\cite{COA-ADL:2012,bianchinicontrollability1993, HF:1987,HF:1989,MK:1990,AJK:1977,sus1987}).
+The essence of most of these constructions is to use suitable switchings between vector fields of the system.
+Control variations can also be used for studying the rate of growth of the reachable sets of a system with respect to time.
+The order of a control variation reveals how fast one can travel in the reachable sets in that direction.
+More specifically, if one can get all direction in $\R^n$ using families of control variations of order less than equal to $N$, then there exists a positive constant $C>0$ such that the closed ball centered at $x_0$ with radius $Ct^N$ (which we denote by $\overline{\mathrm{B}}(x_0,Ct^N)$) is contained in the reachable set $\mathrm{R}_{\mathcal{X}}(\le t,x_0)$, for small positive times $t$~\cite[Theorem 2.1]{HF:1989}.
+This raises the following question: Given a small-time locally controllable system, does there exist a family of control variations of order $N$ which can be used to prove small-time local controllability of the system.
+Motivated by the above question, one can propose the the following conjecture (see~\cite{AA:1999}). \begin{conjecture} Let $\mathcal{X}$ be a real analytic control-affine system which is small-time locally controllable from $x_0$.
+Then there exist $N\in \N$ and $T,C>0$ such that